yiru-xiong/ProjectGallery/Data Engineering and Transformation/README.md

 - **Tools**: pgAdmin, Amazon RDS

 ## 🧸
 Working on data transformation is like giving a glamorous makeover.
 Picture this: with a sprinkle of SQL wizardry and a touch of Python artistry, we transform that unruly, "just rolled out of bed" data into a dazzling, red-carpet-ready presentation.
-It’s like transforming a data Cinderella into a stunning Disney princess, ready to shine under the spotlight of further analytics and research! ✨
+It’s like transforming a data Cinderella into a stunning Disney princess - she is ready to shine under the spotlight at the prom of analytics and research! ✨